BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

     lxc config device add $VMNAME wgport proxy listen=udp:0.0.0.0:$WGPORT connect=udp:127.0.0.1:$WGPORT
     ```

+### Allow logging of client IP addresses

+This section is optional, but without these steps, BitBurrow hub will show all inbound connections as coming from `127.0.0.1`.
+Based on [Thomas Parrott's very helpful post](https://discuss.linuxcontainers.org/t/making-sure-that-ips-connected-to-the-containers-gameserver-proxy-shows-users-real-ip/8032/5).

+All of these steps should be run on the host.
+Replace `1.2.3.4` with the public IP address of your BitBurrow hub machine.

+1. Configure a static IP address for the LXC container:
+    ```
+    VMNAME=bitburrow
+    APIPORT=8443
+    export VMIP=$(lxc list $VMNAME -c4 --format=csv |grep -o '^\S*'); echo $VMIP lxc stop $VMNAME
+    lxc config device override $VMNAME eth0 ipv4.address=$VMIP
+    ```
+1. Use NAT rather than a forwarding proxy:
+    ```
+    lxc config device set $VMNAME apiport nat=true listen=tcp:1.2.3.4:$APIPORT connect=tcp:0.0.0.0:$APIPORT
+    lxc start $VMNAME
+    ```

 ### Run BitBurrow hub automatically at startup

 All of these should be run inside the container.